muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Of course, the things that Phanna said didn't make a lick of sense but somehow, I still found comfort hearing these nonsensical things from Phanna for some reason.

-"I'm not sure what you're saying Phanna but I'm guessing you mean with Melody right?"
+"I'm not sure what you're saying Phanna but I'm guessing you mean the situation with Melody, right?"

 Phanna gave me a condescending look but nodded to my question anyway.